sovteam/core/README.md

 # sov

-The core Sov business logic in portable Clojure to run on the JVM, JS or .NET.
+The core Sov business logic in portable Clojure.

 All low-level platform-specific dependencies such as networking and persistence are injected: simply passed in as callback functions.